rohitkumar9989/Reciept-and-Bill-Processing-System/README.md

   PDF extraction relies on the Poppler toolkit via `pdf2image`.
 Some users may encounter the error
   `Exception: Unable to get page count.
 Is poppler installed and in PATH?`
   when uploading a PDF.
-  **Solution:** Download and install **Poppler version 24.8** (from the [official Poppler releases](https://github.com/oschwartz10612/poppler-windows/releases/)), and add its `bin` directory to your system's PATH.
+  **Solution:** Download and install **Poppler version 24.8**, and add its `bin` directory to your system's PATH.
 This resolves wheel install issues and ensures stable PDF parsing.
 - **Dependence on OCR/NLP quality:**
   Extraction accuracy may vary based on receipt clarity or layout; manual correction is included to address this.
 - **Export options:**
   Additional UI for `.csv`/`.json` export can be enabled with minimal code changes.
 - **Expanded vendor/category support** and analytics possible as future enhancements.

+---
+## 📌 Assumptions

+- **Receipts and bills are readable:** The uploaded files (images, PDFs, and text) contain clearly printed or typed text, including item descriptions, prices, and dates, making extraction via OCR and rule-based parsing feasible.
+- **English language inputs:** The application is tuned to process receipts and bills primarily in English.
+Tokenization, OCR, and NLP routines may not be accurate with other languages unless extended.
 ---

 *This project was made for 8Byte.ai*